-John L. Thomas reports that there are three variants of this applied top bottle.
-Variant ‘A’ has a patent date on the bottom and ‘KY’ embossed beneath ‘JUDGE.’
-Variant ‘B’ has no patent date or KY embossing.
+John L. Thomas, in Whiskey Bottles of the Old West, noted that there are three variants of our rare Old Judge Bourbon – Newmark, Gruenberg & Co.
+S.F. applied top bottle.
+Variant “A” has a patent date on the bottom and “KY” embossed beneath “JUDGE.”
+Variant “B” has no patent date or “KY” embossing.
 This is our museum example.
-Variant ‘C’ is embossed ‘M. GRUENBERG’ instead of having both partner names embossed on the bottle.
+Variant “C” is embossed “M. GRUENBERG” instead of having both partner names embossed on the bottle.
 They are rather rare bottles typically found in shades of amber.
-All three variants are pictured above.
+All three variants are included in the Spirits Gallery.

-2012 FOHBC Hall of Fame Member and whiskey authority Jack Sullivan, says that “Among brands, the history of The Old Judge is among the most convoluted.”
+2012 FOHBC Hall of Fame Member, and whiskey authority Jack Sullivan, noted that “Among brands, the history of The Old Judge is among the most convoluted.”
 We need not concern ourselves here with the entire history as this subject bottle represents only one stop in the timeline of Old Judge Bourbon.
-We will have another Old Judge Kentucky Bourbon bottle by S. B. Rothenberg & Co. added to the gallery soon.
+We have another Old Judge Kentucky Bourbon bottle by S. B. Rothenberg & Co. in an adjacent display.
 It came a little later, is embossed quite differently and has some great advertising to go with it.

 The Old Judge brand is said to have originated in 1857, a product of M. T. Mitchell distillery of Lawrenceburg, Kentucky.
 Another source claims that the name had been used since 1866 by Emil Stern’s Son & Co. of New York City.
 On the West Coast, a short-lived San Francisco liquor house named Kane, O’Leary & Company in 1881 was granted a federal trademark for “The Old Judge.”
 Perhaps as part of a bankruptcy, that company transferred ownership of the brand to Newmark, Gruenberg & Co.
 Both concerns were addressed at 221 Bush Street in San Francisco.